Workshops

 What to expect on this course

-Block 2 focuses on developing your own mindfulness-in-art programme, tailored to your professional context.
-You’ll design a curriculum and implementation plan suited to your healthcare, cultural, or social setting.
-Through intervision with peers and supervision with the teacher, you’ll receive feedback and support as you refine your programme and prepare to teach it.
+I In these modules, the focus shifts to developing your own mindfulness-in-art programme, tailored to your professional context.
+You will design an implementation plan suited to your healthcare, cultural, educational, or social setting.
+Through peer intervision and supervision with the teacher, you will receive feedback and guidance as you refine your programme and prepare to offer it in practice.

 Full course dates